-The COVID-19 crisis has posed unforeseeable problems for food and agriculture startups with foodservice and retail channels disappearing almost overnight, manufacturing and food production plants shutting down and investment opportunities falling through.
-As the pandemic uncovers a fragile and somewhat outdated food supply chain, agtech startups are leveraging their ideas and offering solutions to new challenges we now face.
+The COVID-19 crisis has created unforeseeable problems for food and agriculture startups with foodservice and retail channels disappearing almost overnight, manufacturing and food production plants shutting down and venture funding opportunities falling through one by one.
+In this fast-changing environment, startups are leveraging their innovative mindsets and offering solutions to new challenges we face in a now vulnerable food system.

-In our previous post we delved into the challenges that the pandemic was posing for agtech and today we look at how the most disruptive agtech startups are responding to this change.
+In our previous post we delved into the challenges that the pandemic was posing for agtech and today we look at the emerging trends leading the industry & the startups pioneering the change.

 - 2017: Softbank invests $200 million in startup Plenty